dhrubasattwata/Exploratory-Data-Analysis/README.md

 Sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.

+P.S. :
 Changes have been made to labels of the graph to make it look more consistent.

+The file has been unzipped in the working directory, to make the read.csv command work without any difficulty.